Welcome to the new site. Problems, use store.hemrock.com

 For 25 years I've shipped financial models as spreadsheets.
 Every cell open, every formula and assumption open for inspection and customization.
 Built to edit.

-Today I'm introducing a model that lives in your browser. the Fund Economics Tool is now a hosted web model alongside the downloadable spreadsheet.
+Today I'm introducing a model that lives in your browser: the Fund Economics Tool is now a hosted web model alongside the downloadable spreadsheet.
 See the demo.

 Screenshot of Fund Economics Tool hosted version

-The web surface gives you the same fund-economics math as the spreaadsheet: set fund size, average investment size, follow-on allocation, expected return multiples, gross and net multiple and IRR, TVPI, and more.
+The web surface gives you the same fund-economics math as the spreadsheet: set fund size, average investment size, follow-on allocation, expected return multiples, gross and net multiple and IRR, TVPI, and more.
 What it adds are things a hosted model can do easier than a spreadsheet.

 The base purchase covers the spreadsheet, the hosted version, and read-only sharing.
 The collaboration license is the only feature sold separately, and only the model owner needs it.